tewhatuora/air-fhir-ig/input/pagecontent/immunisationEventSearch.md

 1. Searches in the Immunisation table for the latest version of the immunisation events for all the NHIs obtained in step #2 above.

 1. If a target disease is provided, only immunisations for that disease will be returned.

+1. If one or more immuisation status reason codes is provided, only immunisations which do not contain those codes will be returned.

+1. If one or more immunisation status codes is provided, only immunisations which do not contain those codes will be returned.

 1. Returns the latest version of the immunisation events as a FHIR bundle.